wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 The coaching session is delivered on site by a certified Practitioner Trainer who has a proven track record of success in a project environment.

-## Documentation

-1. A matrix of links to documentation for each specific version is at:

-   <a target="_blank" href="https://support.tricentis.com/community/manuals_archive.do">https://support.tricentis.com/community/manuals_archive.do</a>

-   Click the "Enter" under the <strong>Online</strong> heading associated with each version, for an URL such as this for version 12.1:

-   <a target="_blank" href="https://support.tricentis.com/community/manuals_detail.do?lang=en&version=12.1.0&url=resources/webhelp/cover_web.htm">https://support.tricentis.com/community/manuals_detail.do?lang=en&version=12.1.0&url=resources/webhelp/cover_web.htm</a>

-   PROTIP: This is preferred because if you have a question, you have a URL to a specific page that can be easily shared with Support and others.

-   Alternately, off-line after download:

-1. Create a folder on your machine to hold files and cd into it.
-1. Get to the documentation download page at:

-   <a target="_blank" href="https://support.tricentis.com/community/downloads.do">https://support.tricentis.com/community/downloads.do</a>

-1. Click to download "Tricentis Tosca 12.1 Documentation.zip" (the latest version as of this writing).

-1. Switch to Finder and Unzip the file "Tricentis Tosca 12.1 Documentation.zip" to a folder which contains a website.
-1. Delete the zip file.
-1. Delete folder "Tricentis Tosca 12.1 Dokumentation_de" if you don't read German.
-1. Click to open folder "Tricentis Tosca 12.1", "EN".
-1. Unzip file "Tricentis Tosca 12.1 Documentation_en.zip".
-1. Delete the zip file.
-1. Click to open folder "Tricentis Tosca 12.1 Documentation_en".
-1. Click "index.htm" to open the website.

-   Also:

-Repeat for folder "Tricentis_TDM_Studio_12_1".

-Repeat for "Tricentis_Analytics 12.1_Documentation.zip"

 ## Windows Installation

 The following is based on <a target="_blank" href="https://documentation.tricentis.com/en/1110/content/installation_tosca/installation_process.htm">this page</a>.